 Once we know this, we can then determine whether or not you'll be subject to limits based on the categories that follow.

 The rules are different depending on whether you retire before or on or after July 1, 2010.

-Exceeding the Earnings Limit for Public School Employment
+Earnings Limits Rules for Public School Employment

 If you retired before July 1, 2010